Dubnyk gets shutout, Wild beat Blues 2-0 to avoid elimination

-Devan Dubnyk made 28 saves, Charlie Coyle scored in the first period and the Minnesota Wild avoided elimination with a 2-0 win over the St. Louis Blues in Game 4 of the first-round playoff series on Wednesday night.
+Coyle scored off a miscue by Jake Allen, Devan Dubnyk made 28 saves and the Wild stayed alive with a 2-0 win over the St. Louis Blues in Game 4 of their first-round playoff series on Wednesday night.

 Dubnyk’s second playoff shutout came almost two years to the day of his first, also against the Blues on April 20, 2015.
 Martin Hanzal also scored for Minnesota in the second.

+“Shutouts always feel good and I felt really good tonight,” Dubnyk said.
+“I felt that the guys did a really good job just allowing me to trust exactly what was going on in front of me, exactly what was open, what wasn’t, so I was able to square up to shots and hold onto rebounds.”

-Blues goalie Jake Allen made 26 saves.
+Allen made 26 saves.
 He entered having stopping 114 of the Wild’s first 117 shots in the series.

 St. Louis still leads the best-of-seven series 3-1 heading into Game 5 at Minnesota on Saturday.